ozkatz/announce.js/README.md

 # Announce.js

-announce.js is node.js + socket.io server used for adding real-time push notifications to your existing web application.
+announce.js is a Node.js + Socket.io server used for adding real-time push notifications to your existing web application.

 ## what does that mean exactly?

 Say you have an awesome web app you developed in Django\Rails\PHP\Perl\Java\Bash\Awk.
-You one day wake up and decide you want to add support for push (real-time) notifications.
+You one day decide you want to add support for push (real-time) notifications.
 Sure, you can run periodic AJAX calls, do long-polling, or utilize WebSockets yourself.
 But that's a lot of work, and that's what [Socket.IO](http://socket.io/ "Socket.IO") is for.

-Announce.js lets you seamlessly (well, almost) integrate your existing framework with the power of node and socket.io. just install it, add the proper client for your web framework of choice (currently, it's Django only), and send those realtime messages from your own code, in your own language, inside your own views.
+Announce.js lets you easily integrate your existing framework with the power of socket.io. just install it, add the proper client for your web framework of choice (currently, it's Django only), and send those realtime messages from your own code, in your own language, inside your own views. announce.js will take care of distribution (which sockets should I send data to?) and authentication (how can I securely map these sockets to my users?).

 ## Awesome, How does it work?

 Well, it's basically a proxy server. when your web app calls announce.js, it does so over an internal HTTP API.
 On the client side, your client is also connected to the announce.js sever, using socket.io.
-So when you, inside your webapp, send a request (lets say, send a message "you rock!" to user A) the announce.js API takes that request, finds the appropriate socket for a client called "A", and emits that message. that's the basic workflow.
+So when you, inside your webapp, send a request (lets say, send a message "you rock!" to user A) the announce.js API takes that request, finds the appropriate socket(s) for a client called "A", and emits that message. that's the basic workflow.

 ## Dependencies